codio/tutorial_nodeschool_gitit/annotations.md

     $ git remote add upstream https://github.com/jlord/patchwork.git

-When you've done these steps, run `git-it verify`.
+When you've done these steps,

+    $ git-it

+To open the lesson menu.
+Select the lesson you are running and <Enter> and then

+    $ git-it verify

 ##GIT TIPS
 Add remote connections